Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Conclusions

-besides the proper (anti-)BRST and (anti-)co-BRST symmetry transformations (3), (4), (5) and (6) listed in Sec.
-2. Thus, we have proven that the top two conditions of (7) are true when we demand the absolute anticommutativity between BRST and anti-BRST as well as co-BRST and anti-co-BRST symmetry transformations separately and independently.
+besides the proper (anti-)BRST and (anti-)co-BRST symmetry transformations (3), (4), (5) and (6) that are listed in Sec.
+2. Thus, we have proven that {\it both} conditions of (7) are {\it true} when we demand the absolute anticommutativity between the BRST and anti-BRST as well as the co-BRST and anti-co-BRST symmetry transformations separately and independently.
+It is straightforward to check that the CF-type restriction: $B_\mu - \bar B_{\mu} = - \partial_\mu\phi_1$ is invariant under the (anti-)BRST symmetry transformations (5), (6) and (A.2).
+In exactly similar fashion, it can be verified that the CF-type restriction ${\cal B}_\mu - \bar {\cal B}_\mu = - \partial_\mu \phi_2$ remains invariant under the (anti-)co-BRST symmetry transformations that are listed in Eqns.
+(3), (4) and (51).